 Awareness and critical autonomy towards new media EU-wide will increase the consumers' skills, attitudes and knowledge required for living in an information society and can generate spill-over effects that boost growth, jobs and innovation in the digital single market

 The European Commission will develop online education modules on new media technologies, by using online tools similar to the consumer classroom website.
 The aim is to present user-friendly information to consumers on the use of digital technologies, available in their own languages.

 Giving consumers clear information about their rights will increase trust and help unlock the full economic potential of Europe's single online market.
 One of the goals is also to provide training plans for teachers who could spread the word about internet rights in their schools.

 What has the Commission done so far?

-The Commission worked on a review of the Code of EU online Rights.
-An updated version, taking the latest legislatives developments into account, will be published imminently.
+- The Commission worked on a review of the Code of EU online Rights.
+An updated version, taking the latest legislatives developments into account, was published in December 2012 (DAE action 16).

-The Commission began developing a community educational website called "Consumer Classroom", aimed at teachers of 12-18 year-olds, which will provide them with free access to educational materials related to consumer issues.
+- The Commission began developing a community educational website called "Consumer Classroom", aimed at teachers of 12-18 years-old, which will provide them with free access to educational materials related to consumer issues.

 - The 'Consumer Classroom' was launched in March 2013 with a community website for consumer education, aimed at teachers of 12-18 years-old.
 Further development of the site will continue in 2014.